openedx-unsupported/configuration/README.md

 ### Quick start - Building the stack on a single server

-To deploy the entire edX platform on a single ec2 instance yo
+To deploy the entire edX platform on a single ec2 instance run the following commands:

 ```
 git clone git@github.com:edx/configuration